tobybreckon/correlation-ga/README.md

 # C++ Genetic Algorithm - Teaching Example

-A C++ Genetic Algorithm (GA) example based on using correlation of a selected image region.
+A C++ Genetic Algorithm (GA) example based on using correlation of a selected image region implemented as a header class with an interface to allow for variable population size (P), mutation (M) and cross-over (C) probability settings.

-- population: random set of _(X x Y)_ dimension regions from the image each centred at _(xi,yi)_.
+- *population*: random set of _(X x Y)_ dimension regions from the image each centred at _(xi,yi)_.
-- fitness function: correlation between mouse selected (click and drag) image region and each region
+- *fitness function*: correlation between mouse selected (click and drag) image region and each region
-- selection: fitness proportional selection
+- *selection*: fitness proportional selection
-- cross-over: uniform cross-over based on crossing _xi_ and _yi_ centre co-ordinates between two selected regions
+- *cross-over*: uniform cross-over based on crossing _xi_ and _yi_ centre co-ordinates between two selected regions
-- mutation: randomly perturb bit-pattern of  _xi_ and _yi_ centre co-ordinates of
+- *mutation*: randomly perturb bit-pattern of  _xi_ and _yi_ centre co-ordinates of

-All tested with OpenCV 2.4.x / 3.x and GCC (Linux) and known to work with MS Visual Studio 200x on Win32 / Win64.
+Requires [OpenCV](http://www.opencv.org) - all tested with OpenCV 2.4.x / 3.x and GCC (Linux) and known to work with MS Visual Studio 20xx on Win32 / Win64.

 ---